-During the initial 6-month period, you have to create a profile that is truthful (remember, Match.com now runs background checks on its users for security reasons, so they'll know if someone's running a scam), includes at least one main photo of yourself (that is approved by Match.com within the first week of your subscription), and is kept publicly visible at all times.
+During the initial 6-month period, you have to create a profile that is truthful (remember, it now runs background checks on its users for security reasons, so they'll know if someone's running a scam), includes at least one main photo of yourself (that is approved within the first week of your subscription), and is kept publicly visible at all times.

-During each month of the initial 6-month period, you have to use the internal email system on Match.com to communicate with at least 5 people whom you haven't communicated with already.
-This means that you have to have had contact with at least 30 different people over the course of 6 months via the internal email system of Match.com.
+During each month of the initial 6-month period, you have to use Match.com's email system to communicate with at least 5 people whom you haven't communicated with already.
+This means that you have to have had contact with at least 30 different people over the course of 6 months via its email system.
 Of course, it never hurts to communicate with a few extra people to make sure that you're meeting the eligibility requirements.

 Also note that winks, phone calls, or instant messages don't count; only emails do.
-And they have to use the internal email system for Match.com; they can't be to or from an outside email account.
+And they have to use Match's email system; they can't be to or from an outside email account.

-Now, here's the really important part about this "Guarantee Eligibility Progress" page: if you're still eligible for the Match.com guarantee during the last week of your initial 6-month subscription, you MUST go to this page, tell Match.com that you haven't found your "special someone", and tell them that you wish to redeem the guarantee for a free 6-month extension of their service.
+Now, here's the really important part about this "Guarantee Eligibility Progress" page: if you're still eligible for the guarantee during the last week of your initial 6-month subscription, you MUST go to this page, tell Match that you haven't found your "special someone," and tell them that you wish to redeem the guarantee for a free 6-month extension of their service.

 The sooner you do this, the better.
-As we mentioned in our How Much does Match.com Cost article, Match.com is a very large and popular website, so it will take time for their customer service team to process any requests related to subscriptions and billing.
+As we mentioned in our article on how much Match.com costs, Match is a very large and popular website, so it will take time for their customer service team to process any requests related to subscriptions and billing.

-This is the part that a lot of disgruntled former users of Match.com missed when they tried to get the free 6 months.
-They assumed that Match.com would automatically give them the guaranteed extra time if they fulfilled all of the eligibility requirements, or they waited until it was too late to explicitly tell Match.com that they wanted to redeem the guarantee.
-Instead, what happened was that Match.com assumed that they didn't want to redeem the guarantee, and instead just renewed their 6-month subscription and billed them for it as usual.
+This is the part that a lot of disgruntled former users missed when they tried to get the free 6 months.
+They assumed that they would automatically give them the guaranteed extra time if they fulfilled all of the eligibility requirements, or they waited until it was too late to explicitly tell Match that they wanted to redeem the guarantee.
+Instead, what happened was that Match assumed that they didn't want to redeem the guarantee, and instead just renewed their 6-month subscription and billed them for it as usual.

-Again, like we said in our article on How Much does Match.com Cost, vigilance and being proactive are crucial when it comes to making sure that you don't pay for more than what you're using or being offered.
-Know when your subscription starts and ends, check your "Guarantee Eligibility Progress" page to make sure that you're following the rules, and give the customer service team at Match.com as much notice as you can when confirming that you want to redeem the guarantee.
+Again, vigilance and being proactive are crucial when it comes to making sure that you don't pay for more than what you're using or being offered.
+Know when your subscription starts and ends, check your "Guarantee Eligibility Progress" page to make sure that you're following the rules, and give its customer service team as much notice as you can when confirming that you want to redeem the guarantee.

 Learn how to use